-Communication Type Description Conference calls and meetings Protocol teams (including site representatives), and designated subgroups (e.g., Clinical Management Committee), take part in routine meetings and conference calls throughout the period of study implementation.
-Summaries of these meetings and conference calls are typically prepared and distributed by the protocol CTS.
+Communication Type Description Conference calls and meetings Protocol teams (including site representatives), and designated subgroups (e.g., Clinical Management Committee [CMC]), take part in routine meetings and conference calls throughout the period of study implementation.
+Summaries of these meetings and conference calls are typically prepared and distributed by the protocol CRM.
 Refer to Table 12-2 and Figure 12-1 for requirements related to quorum and for alternative procedures to be followed for study-specific groups that function - in whole or in part - independent of the protocol team (e.g., safety or endpoint review groups).
-Meeting and conference call summaries will list all participants, designate participants who are members of designated subgroups, and state whether relevant quorum requirements were met.
-When protocol-specified or other important study implementation decisions require review and/or recommendations from a Study Monitoring Committee or Data and Safety Monitoring Board, these will be documented per the procedures All-site email messages and memoranda described in Section 13 of this manual.
-Protocol teams typically provide key study-related updates to site representatives via email.
-For example, updates on participant accrual and achievement of study milestones (e.g., completion of accrual, closure of follow- up) are often provided by email.
-When protocol-specified or other important study implementation decisions require communication to sites (e.g., study drug dose-finding or cohort progression decisions), these are communicated in a memorandum that is reviewed by the protocol team or designated subgroup and then distributed to all sites via email.
-Prior to distribution of any such memorandum, sign-off must be obtained from one protocol chair (chair, co-chair, or vice chair), one protocol statistician, one protocol data manager, and the DAIDS medical officer; when a memorandum involves PK issues, sign-off must also be obtained from a protocol pharmacologist.
-The process of preparing, obtaining review and sign-off, and distributing this type of memorandum is coordinated by the protocol CTS.
+Meeting and conference call summaries will list all participants and state whether relevant quorum requirements were met.
+CRMs may use their discretion when documenting calls with large numbers of site representatives; in these cases, overall site representation may be indicated, without individual names.
+When protocol-specified or other important study implementation decisions require review and/or recommendations from a SMC or DSMB, these will be documented per the procedures described in Section 13.